ljw1004/csharpspec/csharp/expressions.md

     ;
 ```

 A collection initializer consists of a sequence of element initializers, enclosed by `{` and `}` tokens and separated by commas.
 Each element initializer specifies an element to be added to the collection object being initialized, and consists of a list of expressions enclosed by `{` and `}` tokens and separated by commas.
 A single-expression element initializer can be written without braces, but cannot then be an assignment expression, to avoid ambiguity with member initializers.
-The *non-assignment-expression* production is defined in §7.18.
+The *non_assignment_expression* production is defined in §7.18.

 The following is an example of an object creation expression that includes a collection initializer:
 ```csharp